Packaging Design Testing: Importance, Methods, and Metrics

 Packaging design testing provides valuable insights into consumer preferences, helping manufacturers tailor designs to specific demographics.
 For example, eye-tracking studies can reveal which design elements capture attention, while surveys can assess perceived value and usability.

-When Is Packaging Design Testing Conducted?
+When is Packaging Design Testing Conducted?

 Packaging design testing is typically conducted during the product development lifecycle, from initial concept to pre-launch stages.
 It may also be performed periodically for existing products to adapt to market trends or address performance issues.